Summer Sale | 30% OFF for any Realphones 2 edition Shop Now

 The dSONIQ team is actively engaged in research and over the past 5 years we have measured and calibrated many models and different instances of headphones.
 Each calibration is a separate mini-study of how the human ear perceives a specific pair of headphones relative to calibrated monitors in more than 50 frequency bands.

 We also measure anechoic frequency response.
-But what should be the curve so that the user's listening experience coincides with the sound of the speaker in a good room?
-Based on our technology, we get an accurate picture due to a large number of bands, which are compared with a built-up reference monitor system in the conditions of space emulation.
+But what should be the curve so that the user's listening experience coincides with the speaker's sound in a good room?
+Based on our technology, we get an accurate picture due to many bands, which are compared with a built-up reference monitor system in the conditions of space emulation.
 Our auditory measurements have a much higher frequency detail than Harman's studies, in which only Low-Shelf and High-Shelf filters were tuned by ear.

 Our research is not published in scientific journals, but it forms the basis for improvements in the dSONIQ Realphones technology.
 The best result for us is a constant increase in the number of users.